boc-tothefuture/openhab-jruby/README.md

 Please see
 [this thread](https://community.openhab.org/t/jruby-openhab-rules-system/110598)
-on the OpenHAB forum for further discussion.
+on the openHAB forum for further discussion.
 Ideas and suggestions are welcome.

 ## Library Status